Alert Message Please update your browser.

 In summary

-When you apply for a position with responsibility, it’s a given that you’ll be assessed based on previous experience.
+When you apply for a position with responsibility, it’s a given that you could be assessed based on previous experience.
 That may include how you managed your money if the vetting process includes a background check.
-If this is your situation, why not get ahead of the game and check it yourself first?
-Chase Credit Journey® can help make it easy for you with a look into your credit report and score.
-You can even get insights into the reasons behind the score to help you interpret where you stand.
+It may be wise to check your credit report and score beforehand.